Financial Abuse: Understanding it and Overcoming it

 That’s not even the worst of it though.
 He knew that I struggled with codpendency due to the abuse I suffered in my previous relationship.
 My issues made it difficult for me to set boundaries and to say “No”.
 So he didn’t even feel the need to ask me to pay for things.
 He would just talk about them as if they were already happening, knowing full well I wouldn’t say no if he acted like I had already said yes.

-An example of this was paying for him to fly to bring his daughter to Georgia for a visit.
+For example, he coerced me into paying for him to fly to bring his daughter to Georgia for a visit.
 He never asked if I would pay for it, he just started talking about doing it.
 Researching tickets.
 Telling me when the best flights were.
 The thing is, we both knew he couldn’t afford to pay for it.
 He just assumed I would, and didn’t even feel the need to ask.
 Acting like it was a done deal was a manipulation tactic that he used to prevent me from saying no. He did this all the time.

 I get that it was partly my fault for not having boundaries and not being able to say no. At first, I just blamed myself for my weakness.
 But, I realized that it was also his fault.
 He manipulated me on purpose to get what he wanted.
-Good people don’t do that to each other.

-More Severe Examples
+More Severe Examples of Financial Abuse

 I was lucky, in that I could afford those things and his abuse didn’t destroy me.
 But financial abuse in relationships can be much more severe.